JaekwonJo/league-of-english/PROJECT_STATE.md

 - API base URL continues to come from `client/.env` (`REACT_APP_API_URL`); auth tokens stay in `localStorage` until refresh tokens are introduced.

 ## Current Stage
-- Queue-backed generation, per-student exposure tracking, and the Study queue spinner/vocab countdown are live; today's pass patches the grammar formatter to auto-rebuild missing `<u>...</u>` spans from the options and adds a regression test so Windows/WSL devs still get green `npm test` + `npm run lint` out of the box.
+- Queue-backed generation, per-student exposure tracking, and the Study queue spinner/vocab countdown are live; today's pass scrubbed personal nicknames from the docs in favor of `LoE관리자`, keeping the public-facing materials consistent while the grammar formatter auto-rebuild remains in place (still green on `npm test` + `npm run lint`).

 ## Next 3 (priority)
 1. **Run end-to-end Study QA for grammar generation.** Fire up `npm run dev:all`, request a grammar set, and confirm the rebuilt underlines survive the full OpenAI → API → React flow.